airbytehq/airbyte/airbyte-integrations/connectors/destination-s3/README.md

 1. Get your `access_key_id` and `secret_access_key` that can read and write to the above bucket.
 1. Paste the bucket and key information into the config files under [`./sample_secrets`](./sample_secrets).
 1. Rename the directory from `sample_secrets` to `secrets`.
-1. Feel free to modify the config files with different settings, as long as they follow the schema defined in [spec.json](src/main/resources/spec.json).
+1. Feel free to modify the config files with different settings in the acceptance test file (e.g. `S3CsvDestinationAcceptanceTest.java`, method `getFormatConfig`), as long as they follow the schema defined in [spec.json](src/main/resources/spec.json).

 ## Airbyte Employee

 1. Access the `destination s3 * creds` secrets on Last Pass.
 The `*` here represents the different file format.
-1. Replace the config files under `sample_secrets`.
-For example, `destination s3 csv creds` should go to `config_csv.json`.
+1. Replace the `config.json` under `sample_secrets`.
 1. Rename the directory from `sample_secrets` to `secrets`.